Skip to main content

 Why -1 fpm isn’t necessarily a great landing

 A landing at essentially zero descent rate usually means the aircraft floated past the touchdown zone before settling.
-Real airline operating procedures grade an ideal landing at around -100 to -150 fpm — firm enough for proper spoiler deployment and weight transfer to the gear, soft enough to be smooth.
+A firm, positive touchdown of around -100 to -150 fpm is the practical target: firm enough for proper spoiler deployment and weight transfer to the gear, soft enough to be smooth.
 Below about -60 fpm you’re typically into “float” territory, which is technically poor airmanship even if it feels gentle.

 The landing analyser plugin’s scoring system reflects this: peak scores are awarded in the “smooth target” band, with both “too soft” and “too hard” landings receiving lower scores.
 The measurement of the rate is honest; the grade applied to it is the right shape.